SquareScreamYT/conlangs/goban-nimine.md

 ### Orthography

-Nimine has 2 different orthographies: Logography, Latin.
+Nimine has 2 different orthographies: Logography and Latin.
 This document will be written in the Latin version.

 Standard Orthography: